-Sometimes the information we receive from your previous supplier doesn't match what you believe to be true, or match what shows on your previous energy statements.
+Sometimes the information we receive from your previous energy supplier might not match with what you believe to be true, or with what shows on your previous energy statements.

 How to conduct a Time Test

 All you need to do is to take two sets of readings during the same day, taken far enough apart to measure some usage, e.g. one in the morning and another in the evening.
 We may specify a smaller window to take your two sets of readings in, but for most meter types you can test between the hours of 8am - 11pm.

 For example, you might take readings at 9am and again at 5pm the same day: